petterik/fccc/README.md

 The objective is to print a multiplication table of the first 10 primes.
 To do this, we need prime numbers and the challenge states that I should write my own code to do this.
 Let's start with that.

 ### Prime number generator
-I've decided to write my own prime generating algorithm, without looking at the state of the art, to show that I can come up with one, analyze it and make it run as fast as I can.
-I start write test cases for the prime generating function and not a "prime number checking" as it's an implementation detail that can limit the possible implementations of the higher level function.
+I've decided to write my own prime generating algorithm - without looking at the state of the art - to show that I can come up with one and analyze it.
+I start with writing test cases for the prime generating function and not a "prime number checking" function (e.g. `(is-prime?
+2)`) as it's an implementation detail that can limit the possible implementations of the higher level function.
 Here are some of the test cases I considered:
 * Trying to get 0 or -1 prime numbers => Returns empty seq
-* My function should generate the first known primes, starting with 2,3.
+* My function should generate the first known primes, starting with 2,3 and 5.
-* There shouldn't be any even numbers after the first one.
+* There shouldn't be any even numbers after the first prime.
 * The 100th prime should be 541 and the 1000th prime 7919.

 All the versions of my prime generating function are in the git commit history.
 I'll include some of them here.
 I started by implementing a naive prime generator: